chikeorjih/chikeorjih.github.io/_posts/2015-11-26-ice-cream-tj-speculoos.md

 I haven't had Traders Joe's Speeculo spread before but the speculoo chunks are not as sweet as Biscoff's version.
 It all works out though, I think if they were that strong it might lead to too much of a sugar rush.
 The base compliments the sweet ginger-bready taste of the cookie butter.
 It is a simple but solid combination of both flavors.

 ### Going back for more?
-Already have
+Already have.

+*UPADTE: updated score from 8.5. to 9*
+After reviewing the [Ben & Jerry's Speculoos]({% post_url 2015-12-15-ice-cream-bj-speculoos-core %}), I decided this guy needs an update.

-{% include rating.html score="8.5" %}
+{% include rating.html score="9" %}